saucelabs/testrunner-toolkit/docs/typescript.md

 sidebar_label: TypeScript
 ---

-If you built your automated tests using TypeScript in either Playwright, Puppeteer, TestCafe, or Cypress, you need the following workaround in order to use Testrunner Toolkit.
+If you wrote your automated tests using TypeScript in either Playwright, Puppeteer, or Cypress, you need to transpile your Typescript files to Javascript before running them with Testrunner Toolkit.

 ## What You'll Need
 1. [A Sauce Labs Account](https://saucelabs.com/sign-up)